 However, we can do a lot if we just work together and follow some basic rules:

 - If you see something, say something.
 Don’t be shy.
-You will see further information in My Shofar about the best way to report suspicious activity.

 Specifically for the High Holy Days